 Triangle Network is an international network of small-scale arts organisations and projects that support and disseminate the work of emerging artists through artist-led workshops, residencies, exhibitions and outreach events.
 With a focus on professional development and cultural exchange, Triangle encourages peer-to-peer learning and creates research opportunities for artists, curators and other arts professionals through its projects.
 Each network partner is independent and develops activities that respond directly to the local needs of artists and the public.

 Since its establishment in 1982 the Triangle Network has developed projects and created partnerships amongst organisations from over 40 countries around the world.

 Triangle Network was founded by Sir Anthony Caro and Robert Loder in 1982 and started with an artists’ workshop in Upstate New York in the summer of the same year.

 After the success of the initial workshops, the organisers decided to widen the project’s geographical reach and invite artists from South Africa, namely David Koloane and Bill Ainsley who, after attending the workshop in New York, decided to organise a Triangle workshop outside Johannesburg.
-They invited artists from South Africa and neighbouring countries, some of whom returned home and decided to start workshops of their own, thereby instigating the development of a network that, over the years, has created projects and partners in over 40 countries worldwide.
+They invited artists from South Africa and neighbouring countries, some of whom returned home and decided to start workshops of their own, thereby instigating the development of a network that, over three decades, has created projects and established partners in over 40 countries worldwide.

 Over the years, a few small organisations have joined the network and some workshops have acquired permanent spaces, becoming organisations that generally offer studios for local artists, international residencies, exhibitions and community outreach activities.
 Gasworks is one such organisation and is also the hub of the Triangle Network.